Calibrating the Confidence of Large Language Models by Eliciting Fidelity: Related Work

 \subsection{Logit-based Method}

 When we can obtain the per-token logits from language models, we can directly use the probability of generating candidate answers as its confidence.

 where $t$ is the sampling temperature of language models and $|\mathcal{A}|$ is the size of candidate answer set $\mathcal{A}$.
 Recent studies indicate that good calibration can be achieved by adjusting the temperature of RLHF-LMs~\cite{kadavath2022language, he2023investigating}.
 However, temperature-scaling~\cite{guo2017calibration} often requires higher temperatures, such as above 2.0~\cite{kadavath2022language}, which might cause the outputs of the language models to become too random.
 When the probabilities for model-generated tokens are inaccessible, a straightforward solution is to deploy sampling and use the frequency of the sampled result to estimate the probability of generating this token.
 For instance, given a question $\mathcal{Q}$, we could sample $K$ times to acquire a set of answers $\mathcal{A}$ containing $N$ distinct answers, and each answer with an associated frequency $n_i$.
 The probability of the model generating answer $a_i$ can be estimated by $\frac{n_i}{K}$.
 Therefore, we could estimate the confidence of language models by $\mathcal{P}_{\mathrm{sampled}}(a_i)$.
+Recently, ~\citet{kumar2023conformal} also propose to utilize the conformal prediction to calibrate the confidence of LLMs.